Applies to: Checkout API | Subscriptions API | Payments API | Orders API

 The following is an example checkout page that the API created.
 The page requests the buyer to pay $125.00 for Auto Detailing services.
 The example shows the basic checkout page.
 It doesn't show optional configuration fields.

 The following topics provide details with examples.
-You can test these Checkout API examples using Square Sandbox:
+You can test these Checkout API examples using the Square Sandbox: